Clifton Reginald Wharton Jr. (1926- )

 Clifton Reginald Wharton Jr.,1987

-At Harvard, Wharton became the first black announcer at the campus radio station and first black secretary of the National Student Association, a lobbying group he founded.
+At Harvard, Wharton became the first Black announcer at the campus radio station and the first Black secretary of the National Student Association, a lobbying group he founded.
 He was the first African-American accepted into the School of Advanced International Studies at Johns Hopkins University earning an MA in 1948.
-In 1969, he was appointed a director of the Equitable Life Assurance Society of the United States becoming the first black person to sit on the board of one of the ten largest U.S. corporations.
+In 1969, he was appointed a director of the Equitable Life Assurance Society of the United States, becoming the first Black person to sit on the board of one of the ten largest U.S. corporations.

 Wharton and wife Dolores, a retired corporate director and foundation executive, have been married since 1950.
 They raised two sons and reside in New York City.